maxchanhi/instrument_knowledge_quiz/README.md

-A streamlit app to test ABRSM grade 5 instrument knowledge.
+A streamlit app to test your ABRSM grade 5 instrumental knowledge.
 Available at: https://instrumentknowledgequiz.streamlit.app/